toomuchvoltage/shadertoy-utils/readme.md

 file.close()
 ```

+Two sets of utilities are also appended for each packed bitstream:
-Utilities for unpacking these bitstreams to an RGBA32F target and tracing them from there are also appended to the bottom of the generated GLSL code.
+- Utilities for unpacking these bitstreams to an RGBA32F target and sampling them from there.
+- Utilities that fully unpack and JFA the bitstreams into an RGBA32F target and read the target to create a complete distance field.

 # Known issues